 First Time Grand Canyon Visitors

-Top Things to do at the Grand Canyon with Kids
+Top Things to Do Around the Grand Canyon

 The Grand Canyon Visitors Center

 Most visitors will park near the Grand Canyon Visitors Center.
-Head inside and walk around then watch the Grand Canyon introductory movie.
-Grab Junior Ranger booklets for the kids, if they’re interested.
-Take a moment to look over the Junior Ranger booklet to see what’s required to earn a patch.
+Head inside and walk around, then watch the introductory movie.
+If the kids are interested, grab Junior Ranger booklets.
+Take a moment to look over the booklet to see what’s required to earn a patch.

 Grand Canyon Conservancy’s Park Store sells books and gifts covering the Grand Canyon.
-Located across the from the Grand Canyon Visitor Center.
+It is located across from the Grand Canyon Visitor Center.
 Open daily from 9 a.m. to 6 p.m.

-Kids want see the Grand Canyon on a bike?
-Rent bikes next to the Visitor Center, all bike sizes and helmets are available.
-If you packed a picnic, find several picnic tables throughout the Mather Point area.
+If your kids want to see the Grand Canyon on a bike, you can rent bikes next to the Visitor Center.
+All bike sizes and helmets are available.
+If you packed a picnic, you can find several picnic tables throughout the Mather Point area.

-Surprisingly Grand Canyon National Park offers amazing sunsets, or sunrises for the early risers.
-The best spot to witness a symphony of nature, stop at Yaki or Mather Point.
+Surprisingly, Grand Canyon National Park offers amazing sunsets or sunrises for early risers.
+The best spot to witness a symphony of nature is Yaki or Mather Point.
 I’ve seen visitors moved to tears at the beauty of this experience.

 If time allows, tour the Historic Grand Canyon Village.
-Additionally save time and take the shuttle bus or walk along the Rim Trail.
+You can also save time by taking the shuttle bus or walking along the Rim Trail.

 Yavapai Geology Museum

-Built in 1928, learn about the geology of the canyon and how it was formed.
-Also look out of the large windows and it’s especially popular at sunset.
+Built in 1928, the canyon’s geology and formation are explained.
+Visitors can also look out of the large windows, and it’s especially popular at sunset.

 Las Vegas National Park Road Trip Itinerary